MMunibas/MDCM/README.md

 ## Code Overview:
 * Various new and pre-existing utilities are combined.
 The main fitting routines for MDCM charges are located in bin/src and are compiled to produce (p)cubefit.x.
+* CUDA support was added to produce the binary cudacubefit.x
 * The python utility "mtpfit.py" fits high-ranking (*l*=5) atomic multipoles to the molecular electrostatic potential (MEP) across a grid provided in Gaussian cube file format.
 It also requires a second Gaussian cube file containing the electron density at each corresponding point, in order to define the exclusion zone inside the molecule where points are discarded and the exclusion zone outside a minimum density cut-off where the MEP is typically small.
 * The remaining helper scripts provide utilities to assist with file formats etc. and are used by the examples provided

 ## Compilation:
 * Only the MDCM Fortran code requires compilation.
-Type "make" in the folder that contains the Makefile to create two binaries, *cubefit.x* and *pcubefit.x*. *pcubefit.x* is parallelized using OpenMP, *cubefit.x* is serial code.
+Type "make serial" or "make parallel" in the folder that contains the Makefile to create two binaries, *cubefit.x* and *pcubefit.x*. *pcubefit.x* is parallelized using OpenMP, *cubefit.x* is serial code.
+* To compile the CUDA code you need to have CUDA-Fortran installed on your computer and in your PATH.
+The make command is then "make cuda".
-* Note that due to the nature of DE, any speedup using the parallelized code can be small and it is usually better to run more fits simultaneously than a single fit with more cores
+* Note that due to the nature of the fitting procedure it is usually better to run more fits simultaneously than a few fits serially using more cores.
+For very long fits (many charges and / or ESP fitting points in the grid) the GPU code can give noticeable improvements.

 ## Running:
 ### mtpfit.py